sbrueningk/sbrueningk/docs/index.md

 ### Intermittent Radiotherapy for recurrent high grade gliomas
 Check-out my presentation at SMB in August 2020.

-### 3D tumour spheroids of quantification of radiotherapy and hyperthermia treatments
+### Combination treatments of radiation and hyperthemia delivered by focused ultrasound
+Have a look at my PhD thesis!

 [1]: https://user-images.githubusercontent.com/54959592/100919631-5811ab80-34da-11eb-8282-0950e362eeb7.jpeg